Jagdpanzer

 Jagdpanzer ("tank destroyer") (JgPz) is the name given in German to an armored, tracked tank destroyer, although it may also be used for other kinds of self-propelled guns.
-Translated from German, Jagdpanzer meaning "hunting tank".

-It typically refers to anti-tank variants of existing tank chassis with a armored casemate superstructure that mount an anti-tank gun with limited traverse in the front.
+It typically refers to anti-tank variants of existing tank chassis with an armored casemate superstructure that mount an anti-tank gun with limited traverse in the front.
 These vehicles were classified by the western Allies of World War II as a tank destroyer.

 History

 The Jagdpanzer designs followed on from the more lightly armored Panzerjäger ("tank hunter") designs, which took an anti-tank gun and mounted it on top of a tank chassis with supplementary armor fitted around the gun crew.
 However, the armor typically had an open rear and top, almost never providing the crew with full protection from the elements.
 In addition, much experience was gained from the Sturmgeschütz series of assault guns for infantry support, which already used heavily armored casemates, completely enclosing the vehicle's crew.
 Although they were associated with artillery and infantry support, they were often used in the anti-tank role.